 The County has engaged C&S Engineers to conduct the study.
 C&S has surveyed the properties and met with E911 staff on several occasions between December 2016 and April 2017.
-An initial draft of the study has been written and is currently being reviewed by E911 and C&S Engineering.
+An initial draft of the study has been written and C&S Engineering has reviewed it.